 1. Uber Eats

-Uber EatsProbably the best-known meal delivery platform, works with a large number of partner restaurants, including fast-food giants such as McDonald's.
-This is an important criterion to take into account if you're a fast-food business and want to get away from the shadow of these giants.
-From the app or website, customers have access to a catalog of dishes classified according to cuisine type.
-Italian, veggie, Mexican, Thai, there's something for everyone!
-Consumers also benefit from a highly effective filter system: price range, vegan, gluten-free, halal, etc. All of this directs them to the establishments and dishes capable of meeting their expectations and needs.
+Uber Eats, arguably the best-known food delivery platform, partners with a wide range of restaurants, including major fast-food chains like McDonald’s.
+This is an important factor to consider if you run a fast-food restaurant and want to step out of the shadow of these giants.
+Through the app or website, customers have access to a menu of dishes categorized by cuisine type.
+Italian, vegetarian, Mexican, Thai—there’s something for everyone!
+Customers also benefit from a highly effective filtering system: price range, vegan, gluten-free, halal, and more.
+All of this helps guide them toward restaurants and dishes that meet their expectations and needs.

 When the order is placed, the customer is informed of the delivery time and the total cost, including the price of the meal, delivery and taxes.

-The company's commission is 30% on each order.
-You're probably wondering what this amount includes?
-It includes the promotion of your restaurant on the platform, visibility and delivery driver remuneration.
-Another parameter to take into account is that VAT is not charged on this commission, as this company does not pay taxes in France.
+This platform charges a 30% commission on each order.
+You’re probably wondering what this amount covers.
+It includes promoting your restaurant on the platform, visibility, and compensation for delivery drivers.
+Another factor to consider is that VAT is not applied to this commission, since the company does not pay taxes in France.

-The cost of listing on the platform is around €600.
-This covers hardware (touch-screen tablet), photo shooting of dishes and integration of menus on the application.
+The listing fee on the platform is approximately €600.
+This fee covers the equipment (touchscreen tablet), the food photography session, and the integration of the menus into the app.

 If you opt for this platform, Uber Eats delivery drivers will be at your disposal, but if you prefer to work with your own drivers, the commission will be divided by 2.

-The price of delivery is charged to the customer and varies according to the distance between your establishment and the delivery address.
+The delivery charge is the customer's responsibility and varies depending on the distance between your location and the delivery address.
 It is generally around €3.50.
-Consumers must also pay a service charge equivalent to 10% of the order amount.
+Customers must also pay a service fee equal to 10% of the order total.

 2. Deliveroo

-Where Uber Eats offers a wide range of fast-food brands, Deliveroo focuses on independent restaurants with a strong and/or original concept.
-The platform relies on product diversity and quality to set itself apart from its rivals.
-It also sets itself apart from the competition through the quality of its customer service.
-Finally, its fleet of bicycles and scooters guarantees a high level of mobility.
+While Uber Eats offers a wide range of fast-food chains, Deliveroo focuses on independent restaurants with a strong and/or unique concept.
+The platform relies on the diversity and quality of its offerings to set itself apart from its rivals.
+It also stands out from the competition thanks to the quality of its customer service.
+Finally, its fleet of bicycles and scooters ensures a high level of mobility.

-As with its direct competitor, commission is 30% on each order.
-It is, however, negotiable with the retailer and may be revised downwards.
-This amount includes visibility on the application, delivery in under 30 minutes, customer service and the cost of the service.
+As with its direct competitor, the commission is 30% on each order.
+However, this is negotiable with the company and may be reduced.
+This amount includes visibility on the app, delivery in less than 30 minutes, customer service, and the cost of the service.

 Delivery costs vary between €0.99 and €5, while the €0.20 service charge is constant.

-👉 To find out more: Decoding the evolution of the office meal delivery market
+👉 Learn more: An in-depth look at trends in the office meal delivery market

 3. Just Eat

-Just Eat, formerly Alloresto, may sound familiar.
-With 20 years' experience, this delivery platform is considered one of the pioneers on the French market.
-It is well established in the Paris region and in provincial cities.
-This dense national network is one of the company's key strengths.
-Like the other brands, its interface includes a geolocation system, enabling users to filter their searches according to open locations, special offers, ratings, vegetarian, vegan, gluten-free options, etc., as well as opening hours and prices.
-Opening times, prices and most popular dishes are also clearly displayed.
+Just Eat, formerly Alloresto— you may be familiar with that name.
+With 20 years of experience, this food delivery platform is considered one of the pioneers in the French market.
+It has a strong presence in the Paris region and in cities outside Paris.
+This dense national network is, in fact, one of its main strengths.
+Just like other platforms, its interface includes a geolocation system and allows users to filter their searches based on which restaurants are open, special offers, reviews, and the availability of vegetarian, vegan, and gluten-free options, among other criteria.
+Operating hours, prices, and the most popular dishes are also clearly displayed.

-Thanks to the absence of selection criteria at registration, the application lists a large number of establishments.
-The commission charged by this brand is lower than that of its competitors, at 15%.
+Because there are no selection criteria during registration, the app lists a large number of restaurants.
+The commission charged by this platform is lower than that of its competitors, at 15%.
 How can this difference be explained?
-Just Eat does not offer a delivery service, except in Paris, Lyon and Bordeaux, where the commission is 30%.
-There are no listing fees.
-For the time being, there are no delivery charges for customers in the 3 cities mentioned above.
-In other cities, you'll have to set your own delivery charge.
+Just Eat does not offer a free delivery service, except in Paris, Lyon, and Bordeaux, where the commission is 30%.
+This company does not charge any listing fees.
+For now, no delivery fees are charged to customers in the three cities mentioned above.
+In other metropolitan areas, you will need to set the delivery price yourself.

 4. Your own delivery service

-Rather than subscribing to one of the delivery platforms listed below, why not launch your own delivery service?
-That way, you won 't have to pay any referral fees, and you'll be in control of your business from A to Z.
+Instead of signing up for one of the delivery platforms listed below, why not launch your own delivery service?
+That way, you’ll avoid listing fees and have full control over your business from start to finish.

 To achieve this goal, technology will be your greatest ally.
-Order reception, data processing, distribution organization - digital solutions like those offered by Innovorder will make your job easier!
+Whether it’s receiving orders, processing data, or organizing deliveries, digital solutions like those offered by Innovorder will make your job easier!

 Why have your own delivery service?